Few vehicle problems are as perplexing as having a key stuck in the ignition.

 The final possibility is that the key itself is worn or damaged.
 As mentioned earlier, most of us use our keys as an on-the-go fix-all solution for a countless number of situations that don’t involve starting a car.
 But even that can cause damage, so be on the lookout for signs of wear.

-The principal thing to look for is a crack – since the last thing you want is for your key to break off while in the ignition cylinder.
+The main thing to look for is a crack – since the last thing you want is for your key to break off while in the ignition cylinder.
 In this case, you’ll want to call your local auto parts store, give them the VIN, and have them cut a new one.

 Is Your Key Stuck In The Ignition?
 Don’t Try To Force It